mjalavado/PasswordManagerWebAppProject/Prototype/README.md

 ## Add Password Page

 This is the "Add Password" page.
 Here the users can enter their credentials and submit them to be added to their password list.
+The "Back" button returns the user back to the "Main" Page.

 ![AddPasswordPageMockup](https://github.com/user-attachments/assets/92803da1-f542-450e-bf89-7612705a19f4)